sitegeist/Sitegeist.MoveAlong/README.md

 ## Installation

 Sitegeist.MoveAlong is available via packagist.
-Just add `"sitegeist/movealong" : "~1.0"` to the `require` section of the composer.json or run `composer require sitegeist/movealong`.
+Just run `composer require sitegeist/movealong`.
 We use semantic-versioning so every breaking change will increase the major-version number.

 ## Usage